Stay in touch

 1. Will I lose my hair during breast cancer treatment?

-4. Do other breast cancer treatments cause hair loss or thinning?
+3. Other breast cancer treatments and hair loss

 5. Looking after your hair during breast cancer treatment

-6. Will I lose my eyelashes, eyebrows and body hair during chemotherapy?
+6. Will I lose my eyelashes, eyebrows and body hair?

 7. Can breast cancer treatment cause permanent hair loss?

 8. What to expect if you lose your hair